TejasParekh5/love-spark-launchpad/README.md

 ## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+[Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)